CAEP Annual Reporting Measures

 Assessment Description: The Teacher Work Sample (TWS) and Contextual Factors Analysis (CFA) is a unit-analysis project designed and vetted by the Renaissance Project.
 This project is a performance-based assessment tool for evaluating student teaching field experiences and evaluates proficiency at unit planning, implementation, assessment, and instructional decision-making.
 Field supervisors utilize rubrics closely aligned with the CCTS/InTASC Standards.
 The TWS rubric contains eight categories encompassing 28 indicators while the CFA rubric consists of nine indicators.
 Summaries are disaggregate by program.

 Assessment Description: The TEU assesses teacher candidate dispositions multiple times throughout a student’s program, both in the college classroom and in the field.
 The purpose of the dispositions assessment is to provide early and frequent feedback to students regarding the professional expectations that are embedded in the education field.
 Two versions of the assessment exist.
 A classroom version is utilized in methods and non-field-based courses and is completed by course faculty.
 A field version is utilized in practicum, advanced practicum, internships, and student teaching placements and is completed by both mentor teachers and field supervisors.
 Students in practicum and advanced practicum placements also complete self-evaluations using the instrument.
-One goal of the assessment is to help students understand the professional expectations of the field, to provide a tool for providing objective, actionable feedback to students regarding those expectations, to serve as a trigger for providing support to struggling students, and to add a level of selectivity to ensure teacher candidate quality.
-The instrument is a key component required for both program candidacy and successful completion of student teaching.
+Goals of the assessment include helping students understand the professional expectations of the field, providing actionable feedback to students regarding those expectations, serving as a trigger to provide support to struggling students, and adding a level of selectivity to ensure teacher candidate quality.
+Satisfactory outcomes on the assessment are required for both program candidacy and successful completion of student teaching.

 Assessment Description: The Classroom Management Observation Checklist (CMOC) is an EPP-developed observation instrument utilized during a teacher candidate’s student teaching placement.
 The tool includes indicators of both teacher and student actions in the school setting that are integral to an effective and safe classroom community.
 Indicators are intended to be actionable to provide useful feedback to candidates about strategies to improve their classroom management.
 The rubric consists of 23 indicators within three categories: Student Behavior Observed (referring to students in the student teachers’ classroom), Teacher Behavior Observed (referring to the student teachers themselves), and Misbehavior.
 A broad assortment of validated indicators are included which vary in complexity and difficulty in order to provide a comprehensive view of candidate proficiency.
 Summaries are disaggregated by program.